edgedelta/docs/docs/configuration/outputs-streams.md

 The **Humio** output will stream analytics and insights to your Humio endpoint.

-In the Edge Delta Admin portal, in the visual editor, when you select **Humio** as the output type, the following fields will appear:
+Review the following parameters that you can configure in the Edge Delta Admin portal:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |